openschc/openschc/README.md

 ## How to get

+You have to download some modules with this software.
-some modules are included.  therefore, you need to clone recursively.
+Therefore, you need to clone recursively like below;

-    git clone --recursive git://github.com/tanupoo/schc-fragment.git
+    git clone --recursive git://github.com/tanupoo/schc-test.git

 or

-    git clone git://github.com/tanupoo/schc-fragment.git
+    git clone git://github.com/tanupoo/schc-test.git
-    cd schc-fragment
+    cd schc-test
     git submodule update --init --recursive

 ## Sample code

+The test implementations are included.
+Note that they use UDP as its transport layer.

 test-client-udp.py is a sample code for the fragment sender. test-server-udp.py is for the fragment receiver.
-These test codes use UDP as the datalink.

-You should prepare two consoles.

 You can run test-client-udp.py in the terminal window like below.